RomanDeveloperGit/story-app-frontend/README.md

 Main Stack: TS, React, Effector, Atomic Router, Chakra UI, FSD, Vite

 ### Changes in my interpretation of FSD:
-1. "shared" is called "infrastructure".
+1. The "shared" layer is called the "infrastructure" layer.
 2. The logic moves from the pages layer to the entity/feature/widgets layers when it ceases to be unique for only one page.
+3. The "Layouts" layer is designed for page layouts, the wrapping layer (semantically it doesn't fit the widget)

 ### About ENV:
 Not yet